edwin-finance/docs/getting-started/faq.md

 ### What protocols does Edwin support?
 Edwin supports a growing list of major DeFi protocols including:
-- Lending: Kamino Lend, Aave
+- Lending: Aave
 - DEX: Meteora, Uniswap
-- Staking: Jito, Lido
+- DEX Aggregator: Jupiter
+- Data Providers: Cookie, eOracle
 - And more...

 ### What AI frameworks can I use with Edwin?